robertvanoverbeek/AirflowTutorial/README.md

 In the screen that follows, it is very easy to set up a basic Airflow Environment.
 Fill in:
 * A name for the environment;
-* Select a location closest to you.
+* Select the location closest to you.
 For instance europe-west1-d.
 Check https://cloud.google.com/compute/docs/regions-zones/ if you want to know more about server locations;
 * Machine type.
-For this tutorial you may choose the smallest configuration in terms of CPUs;
+For this tutorial you may choose the smallest configuration in terms of CPU and RAM;
 * Disk size.
-At the time of writing the minimum is 20GB;
+At the time of writing the minimum is 20GB, you can go with that;
 * Python version.
 Select Python version 3.
-* Lastly click 'CREATE'.
+* Then click 'CREATE'.

 After a few minutes you will notice that the creation of the environment has been completed.
-You will then be able to drill down on it, where you will find the following screen (the option 'node configuration' will become visible if you click 'EDIT'):
+You will be able to drill down on it, where you will find the following screen (the option 'node configuration' will become visible if you click 'EDIT'):

 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/ComposerConfig.png" width="820" height="767">
 <sup>figure 3.
 Composer Config</sup>